mjturi/AIClubWorkshopsSpring21/workshop5/tensorflowAndNN.md

 ```

 We begin by defining our model.
 We create a ```Sequential()``` class that will contain all the layers of our model.
-This class is the standard class for creating simlple neural networks.
+This class is the standard class for creating simple neural networks.
 It is typically what you'll be using for creating models.

 We then use the ```add()``` function to add layers to our model.
 We first define our input layer by flattening the image.
 Neural networks take 1-dimensional data, so we flatten our image.
 Essentially we take all the rows and stack them vertically to create a 1-dimensional shape.